Thom Brooks: Early life and education

-Brooks was born on 14 October 1973 in New Haven, Connecticut and raised nearby in Guilford, Connecticut.
+Brooks was born 14 October 1973 in New Haven, Connecticut and raised nearby in Guilford, Connecticut.
 He was educated at Xavier High School, an all-boys private Catholic school in Middletown, Connecticut, United States.
 From 1992 to 1997, he studied at William Paterson University.
-He graduated with a Bachelor of Arts (BA) degree in 1997, majoring in music and political science.
+He graduated with a Bachelor of Arts (B.A.) degree in 1997, majoring in music and political science.
 He then studied political science at Arizona State University and graduated with a Master of Arts (MA) degree in 1999.
 He studied for an MA in philosophy at University College Dublin, graduating in 2000 with first class honours.
 From 2001, he undertook postgraduate research in philosophy at the University of Sheffield under the supervision of Robert Stern and Leif Wenar.
 He completed his Doctor of Philosophy (PhD) degree in 2004.
 His doctoral thesis was titled "Taking the System Seriously: Themes in Hegel's Philosophy of Right".

 Academic career

 Brooks started his academic career at Newcastle University.
 He was a lecturer in political thought from 2004 to 2007.
 From 2004 to 2005, he was also a visiting fellow at the Centre for Ethics, Philosophy and Public Affairs, University of St Andrews.
 In 2007, he was promoted to reader in political and legal philosophy.
 From 2010 to 2011, he was an academic visitor to the Faculty of Philosophy, University of Oxford and received a visiting fellowship to St John's College, Oxford in 2012.
-His "Publishing Guide for Graduate Students" is a popular resource for new academics interested in getting published.
+His "Publishing Guide for Graduate Students" aims to fill the gap in advice that graduate students may face when attempting to become published in humanities and social sciences.

 In 2012, Brooks joined the Durham Law School, Durham University, as a reader in law, and its Philosophy Department as an associate member.
-He was appointed professor of Law and Government in 2014.
+He was appointed Professor of Law and Government in 2014.
 Between 2014 and 2016, he served as Director of the Centre for Criminal Law and Criminal Justice at Durham University.
 In 2015, he was a visiting fellow to Yale Law School, Yale University.

+On 1 August 2016, was appointed head of the Durham Law School and the school's inaugural Dean.
+As Dean, Brooks introduced Chinese law into the LLB and LLM curriculum alongside a new annual Chinese law summer school - the first ever in the UK and first time in English outside Asia.
+He completed his term in December 2021.
+Brooks was the President of the Society of Legal Scholars from 2020-21.